Arlington House, The Robert E. Lee Memorial: Replicas

 In 1919, a replica was built for the short-lived Lanier University in Atlanta, designed by architect A. Ten Eyck Brown.
 It is still standing at 1140 University Drive NE, and houses the Ben H. Zimmerman Religious School and the Canterbury School.
 Arlington Hall, a two-thirds scale replica of Arlington House, was built in 1939 in Robert E. Lee Park, now Turtle Creek Park, in Dallas, Texas.

 The façade of the Old Administration Building in Arlington National Cemetery resembles that of Arlington House.
 The building is 500 ft west of Arlington House.

+In popular culture

+The Arlington House appears in the 2008 videogame Fallout 3, though bearing little resemblance to its real-life counterpart.